-- 5. IRB meetings - a.
+5. IRB meetings

+- a.
 All convened IRB meetings shall be conducted under and pursuant to Robert 's Rules of Order. - b.
-All IRB members shall sign a non-disclosure agreement upon being confirmed as members and
+All IRB members shall sign a non-disclosure agreement upon being confirmed as members and before they attend their first meeting.
+The agreement is binding for the duration of their membership in the committee. - c.

-- c.
 All persons attending an IRB meeting shall sign a non-disclosure agreement. - d.
-Convened IRB meetings shall occur: - 1) at least three times per semester - 2) at the call of the Director, when he/she deems the meeting necessary; and - 3) upon the request of three or more members, within three weeks of such requests. - 6.
-Frequency and continuing review - a.
+Convened IRB meetings shall occur:

+- 1) at least three times per semester - 2) at the call of the Director, when he/she deems the meeting necessary; and - 3) upon the request of three or more members, within three weeks of such requests.

+6. Frequency and continuing review

+- a.
 The IRB shall review at least annually all approved ongoing research protocols and determine which projects require increased frequency of observation. - b.
-The IRB shall conduct continuing review of its approved research activities at intervals appropriate to the degree of risk to the subjects, but not less than once per year. - 7.
-Verification of change
+The IRB shall conduct continuing review of its approved research activities at intervals appropriate to the degree of risk to the subjects, but not less than once per year.

+7. Verification of change